alvinwan/aframe-low-poly/README.md

 # Usage

-Every low-poly object supports the following attributes:
+Every low-poly object supports the following attributes.
+Modify the following attributes just like you would any other AFrame VR attribute:

-**`position-function: function(x, y, z)`**

-Function that accepts the vertex's *original position* and outputs the vertex's new position, or *root position*.
-This is applied *before* customizable randomization.
-All random perturbations are applied to the vertex's root position.

 **`max-amplitude: <x double> <y double> <z double>`**